- Full Name

 - Life Span

 - 12 - 15 years

 - 55 - 90 pounds

-The silver-gray Weimarner is not only beautiful, but also a particularly smart dog.
-This energetic breed is also known for its love of physical activity, alertness and intelligence.
-The Weimarners have a nickname - a gray ghosts.
-This is because they have a habit of following their owners wherever they go.
-Moreover, these dogs do not like to be alone so this should be kept in mind when procuring them.
-Loneliness can create quite a bit of stress for them, and we all know that nervous dogs are prone to destroying furniture, so the Weimarner is not recommended for people who are away from home most days.
+The silver and gray Weimaraner is not only beautiful, but also a particularly smart dog.
+This energetic breed is known for its love of physical activity, alertness and intelligence.
+And of course, the Weimaraner probably has the coolest nickname in the dog world - the gray ghost.
+This nickname is not only from their color, but because they constantly follow their owners wherever they go.
+It's important to keep in mind that these dogs do not like to be alone if considering adopting a puppy.
+If they feel lonely, it can cause quite a bit of stress, and we all know that nervous dogs are prone to destroying furniture, so the Weimaraner is not the best option for someone who is away from home most days.

 - Bred For